Donating “to science”

 Mom & Dad gave tirelessly to so many people all their lives.
 And beyond.

-It is my understanding that though the IU School of Medicine – Northwest is the only school that holds such a service; the respect, reverence and gratitude exhibited by the students we met that day is the norm.
+It is my understanding that though the IU School of Medicine — Northwest is the only school that holds such a service, the respect, reverence and gratitude exhibited by the students we met that day are the norm.

 More info can be found at the Anatomical Education Program web site.